The Dean of Students Office, as with all concerns, serves as a resource for students by assisting in matters that impact the learning of all students.

 Brandman University is a separate, regionally accredited school within the Chapman University system, dedicated to serving the needs of all working students, military and civilians alike.
 Brandman is widely recognized as a military-friendly institution, offering credits for military experience, one-on-one academic coaching, and flexible enrollment.

 Resources for transfer veterans.
-The Career Development Center can offer you more than just resume help.
+The Career and Professional Development can offer you more than just resume help.
 This page is dedicated to providing guidance, resources, testimonies, and advice to help ease the transition.

 Contact: email@example.com | (714) 997-6942 | Argyros Forum 303